sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/configure.md

 ...
 ```

-A new Secret resource named sourcegraph-frontend-tls will be created with the cert and key encoded:
+This will create a new Secret resource named sourcegraph-frontend-tls that contains the encoded cert and key.

 ```yaml
 # the data is abbreviated in this example